 While literature like this, which is mass-marketed, can help, it should never take over your client’s exercise programming.

 Using programming templates is certainly something that personal trainers do make use of.

 That said, they are there to guide you should you have a client that’s similar to the one you have trained before.

-You are never going to take the template from one client and just apply it to the next.
+You will never apply the template from one client to the next.

 That’s doing yourself and the client a huge disservice.

-In essence, a template is only the building blocks that you are basing your program on.
+Essentially, a template is only the building blocks you base your program on.

 You still need to build it brick by brick based and adjust it for each client.